 - their baby is not putting on enough weight

-- their baby is crying too much and they can't settle him/her
+- their baby is crying too much and they can't settle them

-Some new parents with postnatal depression may be afraid to be left alone with their baby, and may fret excessively over their own health and whether they are fit and able to cope with looking after their baby.
-Heightened anxiety will usually occur in the form of breathlessness, sweating, racing pulse and thumping heart.
+Some new parents with postnatal depression might be afraid to be left alone with their baby, and may fret excessively over their own health and whether they are fit and able to cope with looking after their baby.
+Heightened anxiety can bring on physical symptoms such as breathlessness, sweating and racing pulse.

 What causes postnatal depression?

-Generally, consensus and research indicates that you are more likely to develop postnatal depression if you have:
+Generally, consensus and research indicate that you are more likely to develop postnatal depression if you have:

 - lack of support from friends and family

-- experienced a major life event - e.g. death of a loved-one, losing a job, relationship ending.
+- experienced a major life event (death of a loved one, losing a job)

 - a history of abuse